janymuong/ml-microservice-api-k8s/README.md

 ### Helper Scripts:
-`make_prediction.sh` `run_docker.sh` `run_kubernetes.sh` `upload_docker.sh` - These are bash scripts that you can use in place of multiple/chained shell commands.
+`make_prediction.sh` `run_docker.sh` `run_kubernetes.sh` `upload_docker.sh`
+These are bash scripts that you can use in place of multiple/chained shell commands.
+The scripts do exactly what you think they do.

 `resize.sh` - A bash script to resize an `AWS Cloud9` environment, if one opts to use a virtual machine for flexible setup.
+> usage - run this in the terminal: `bash resize.sh intended_cloud9_volume`